 Some brides look forward to choosing their bridesmaids, picking out bridesmaid dresses, and planning that entire part of the celebration; however, if that's not you and you prefer weddings without bridal parties – don't force it.
 Trust your gut and do what will ultimately make you the happiest.
 Your friends may even be excited to just "attend" the wedding and have fun, instead of having a honorable role to play in the nuptials!

-For more ideas, discover the pros and cons of a big bridal party, learn what to do if you and your family disagree on ceremony traditions, and read this guide to bridesmaid etiquette.
+For more ideas, see wedding ceremony seating alternatives, discover the pros and cons of a big bridal party, learn what to do if you and your family disagree on ceremony traditions, and read this guide to bridesmaid etiquette.